 Buggy applications can cause a system crash or freezing.
 Your cursor may be a spinning wheel when such apps are open.
 If they are fully updated, then you'll need to force quit them.

 We mentioned how low storage might result in freeze or crash, in which case you'll need to clean up your space.
-Manually doing so can take up many hours, that's why we recommend using CleanMyMac X (full review here) It's an application used to search your Mac for ways to save up on storage space.
+Manually doing so can take up many hours, that's why we recommend using CleanMyMac X (download or full review here) It's an application used to search your Mac for ways to save up on storage space.

 - Launch CleanMyMac X.